jfredrickson/jfredrickson.github.io/content/notes/_index.md

     weight: 100
 ---

 This is a personal knowledge base of sorts.
+It's mainly to help future me recall tidbits of infrequently used information.